-Nutrition is of critical importance during cancer treatment.
+Nutrition is of critical importance during cancer treatment and it is key to find foods that taste good during chemo and radiation.
 Your body needs enough calories to stay strong, but sometimes eating can be a challenge.
-Eating before and during cancer treatment can be a long, tiring struggle but there are tips to keep you nourished before and during treatment
+Eating before and during cancer treatment can be a long, tiring struggle but there are tips to keep you nourished before and during treatment so you can focus on fighting cancer.

 Before Cancer Treatment